Mayor Brant Walker’s Wife Found At Illegal Alton, Illinois Party He Sent Police To Break Up

 “Mayor Walker has a great deal of integrity,” wrote another.

 Across the country, police and the judicial system are dealing with scofflaws who flaunt business closures, social distancing, and stay-at-home orders.
-As Forbes reports, in some jurisdictions, judges are even throwing people into jail, although the American Civil Liberties Union cautions that, inside a jail, suspects are at a greater risk of contracting or spreading the coronavirus.
+As Forbes reports, in some jurisdictions, judges are even throwing people into jail, although the American Civil Liberties Union cautions that inside a jail, suspects are at a greater risk of contracting or spreading the coronavirus.